Avatar: The Way of Water: Filming

-Performance capture
+Motion capture

-Avatar: The Way of Water entered production and started preliminary shooting on August 15, 2017, with Manhattan Beach, California, as the main shooting location.
-Principal photography began on September 25, 2017, on a $350–$460 million budget; the film is one of the most expensive films ever made.
-It was simultaneously filmed with Avatar: Fire and Ash (2025).
-As Weaver later revealed in November, filming had to be moved around to allow her to film a cameo appearance in the series eight finale of Doc Martin (2004–22).
+The Way of Water started preliminary shooting on August 15, 2017, with Manhattan Beach, California, as the main shooting location.
+Principal photography began on September 25, on a $350–$460 million budget.
+The Way of Water is one of the most expensive films ever made, and was filmed simultaneously with Avatar: Fire and Ash (2025).
+(Note: Attributed to multiple references:) Some scenes were shot at the industry-standard 24 frames per second, while others were shot at 48 frames per second.
+The faster frame rate allowed fast-moving objects to remain clearly visible.
+At one point, the shooting schedule had to be adjusted to allow Sigourney Weaver to film a cameo appearance for the series eight finale of the television series Doc Martin (2004–22).